Jiuhe2020/sqlalchemy-challenge/README.md

 # Climate Analysis of Honolulu, Hawaii
 ## Challenge Instructions
 This project utilizes Python and SQLAlchemy to achieve basic climate analysis and data exploration of the climate database in Hawaii.
-Based on the initial analysis, a Flask API was designed by using the queries that were developed previously.
+Based on the initial analysis, a Flask API was designed by using these queries.

 ## Climate Analysis and Exploration
 The basic climate analysis was completed by using SQLAlchemy ORM queries, Pandas, and Matplotlib.